Why is Libya lawless?

 They are also ideologically divided - some of them are Islamists, others are secessionists and yet others are liberals.
-Furthermore, the militias are split along regional lines, making it a combustible mix.
+Furthermore, the militias are split along regional, ethnic and local lines, making it a combustible mix.
 Some fear Libya could descend into civil war.Weren't they once allies?

 They were united in their hatred for Col Gaddafi - but nothing more.
 There was no single group in charge of the rebellion.
 Militias were based in different cities, fighting their own battles.

-The West and Arab League appear to be more concerned about the instability in Syria and Egypt.
+The Arab League appeared to be more concerned about the instability in the Middle East and Egypt.
 As for the the AU, it has little influence in Libya - it opposed the Nato-backed offensive to oust Col Gaddafi, and is viewed with deep suspicion by Libya's authorities.

-Yet African countries are most concerned about the conflict, fearing it could worsen instability in countries such as Mali and Niger.
-Weapons from Col Gaddafi's looted arsenals are also said to have been smuggled to the Sinai, Gaza and even Syria.
+Yet African countries are most concerned about the conflict, fearing it could worsen instability in countries such as Mali, Niger and Nigeria.

 Yes.
 There have been a spate of attacks on diplomats since 2012.
 They include the killing of US Ambassador Christopher Stevens in Benghazi, where the uprising against Col Gaddafi began, and the kidnapping of the Jordanian ambassador Fawaz al-Itan, who was released in exchange for a jihadist jailed in Jordan.
 There were also attacks on the Italian consulate in Benghazi, as well as the French and the Russian embassies in Tripoli.

-The US appears to be carrying out covert operations in Libya to neutralise the threat.
-It responded to Mr Stevens' death by capturing al-Qaeda suspect Anas al-Liby in Tripoli in October 2013 and in June 2014, Ahmed Abu Khattala was seized near Benghazi.
+The US appears to be carrying out covert operations in Libya to neutralise the threat posed by militants.
+It responded to Mr Stevens' death by capturing al-Qaeda suspect Anas al-Libya in Tripoli in October 2013 and in June 2014, Ahmed Abu Khattala was seized near Benghazi.

 Militias have also seized oil terminals, operated by Western firms.
 It has led to a huge fall in production, but has not had a major impact on the global oil market.Which are the main militias?